snabbco/snabb/src/apps/test/README.md

 `{64}`.

 — Key **random_payload**

-Generate a random payload for each packet in `sizes`
+Generate a random payload for each packet in `sizes`.

 — Key **packet_id**

 Insert the packet number (32bit uint) directly after the ethertype.
 The packet number starts at 0 and is sequential on each output link.